 Tired of all the walking?
 No worries!
 Gather the families and embark on an exciting segway tour throughout South Bank.
 On the X Wing Mini Segway Tour, up to 4 people are welcome to take part in a 75-minute journey starting from either South Brisbane, Pelican Park, or Suttons Beach.
 On this tour, families can look forward to cruising alongside the scenic Brisbane River, while stopping by some well-known sights like the colourful Brisbane sign and the Wheel Of Brisbane.

-Hotels in South Bank Brisbane
+Kid friendly hotels in South Bank Brisbane

 With the variety of things to see and do in South Bank, you may want to extend your stay a night or two.
 Who could blame you?
 Here’s a list of family-friendly hotels to consider as accommodation in South Bank.